TRANSIT AND RAIL

 Process and Schedule

 The State Rail Plan is being developed with input from rail stakeholders and the public.
 Rail stakeholders include the state's passenger and freight railroads, freight shippers, passenger rail advocates, transit agencies, state and federal agencies, local governments, tribal governments, and the states bordering New Mexico.
-A draft Rail Plan will be published for stakeholder and public review and comment in 2013 and will be posted on this site.
-Following publication of the draft Rail Plan NMDOT will conduct public meetings on the State Rail Plan and make presentations to New Mexico's Metropolitan Planning Organizations (MPOs) and Regional Planning Organizations (RPOs) to solicit comments.
+A Draft Rail Plan was published for stakeholder and public review and comment October 1, 2013.
+In the fall of 2013, NMDOT will conduct public meetings on the Draft State Rail Plan and make presentations to New Mexico's Metropolitan Planning Organizations (MPOs) and Regional Planning Organizations (RPOs) to solicit comments through January 3, 2014.
 The final State Rail Plan will be submitted to the Federal Railroad Administration for approval in 2014.

 During the Fall of 2010 NMDOT obtained input from rail stakeholders and the general public.
 Interviews were conducted with each of the state's railroads to document their operations, needs, and other issues.
 Rail stakeholders were invited to participate in a series of stakeholder workshops held in Santa Fe, Albuquerque, and Las Cruces and also to complete a survey to identify their rail needs and issues.
 Presentations were made to each of the MPOs and RPOs to describe the State Rail Plan and to solicit input from attendees.
 NMDOT welcomes additional input from stakeholders and the public, which can be sent to Rail.Plan@state.nm.us.